Instagram Tips & Strategies

 3. Go to App settings and find Instagram in the list.
 Tap it.

 4. At the very top, you'll see a master toggle for All Instagram notifications.
-You absolutely must ensure this is turned on.
+Ensure this is turned on.

 Below the master switch, Android breaks down Instagram's notifications into several "channels."
-This allows you to silence certain types of alerts while keeping others.
 Scroll through this list and confirm that key categories like Instagram Direct (your DMs), Comments, and Mentions are all enabled and not set to "Silent."

 Still No Notifications?
 Try These Advanced Fixes